Learn how to keep tabs on your existing debts and understand your credit rating.

 Review your credit report at least once a year.

 If you find incorrect information on your credit report, contact Equifax or TransUnion so they can begin the Dispute Resolution process.

 Pay all your bills on time!

 Don’t apply for too much new credit in a short period of time.

-Don’t bounce cheques!
+Don’t issue cheques when there are insufficient funds!
 (This is something else your bank might report to credit bureaus.)

 Having a healthy credit rating will help you access affordable credit and realize the dream of home ownership.

 There are a lot of myths and misunderstandings about credit reports.
 Our professionally certified credit counsellors will help you understand how credit reporting works and how you can improve your credit score.